Gibran Rakabuming Raka: Tenure

+Gibran attended the 2025 G20 Summit in Johannesburg, South Africa, on behalf of Prabowo, who was unable to participate due to scheduling conflicts with domestic events in Indonesia.

 Impeachment debate

 Gibran Rakabuming Raka has come under intense scrutiny following a formal petition from the Forum Purnawirawan Prajurit TNI.
 The letter, endorsed by former Indonesian Vice President Try Sutrisno and signed by 330 of the TNI's military officers, urged the DPR and MPR to initiate formal impeachment proceedings.
 This group argues that his vice-presidential appointment violated constitutional norms, specifically referencing a controversial Constitutional Court ruling that lowered the age requirement for candidates, a decision tied to political interference and later deemed unethical.
 They additionally question Gibran's qualifications, pointing out his short two-year term as mayor of Surakarta and cite alleged online conduct via a pseudonymous account that posted derogatory content, which further raises ethical concerns.
 The petitioners, who have thrown their support behind President Prabowo Subianto, see their actions as part of a broader effort to safeguard constitutional integrity and curtail the influence of the Jokowi political legacy.

 While the DPR has formally accepted this petition on 4 June 2025, no official motion has yet been initiated to hold a hearing—their acknowledgment stops short of action, pending any formal request via the Constitutional Court.
 Former President Jokowi, however, broke his usual reticence to say the move is part of a "normal, democratic process."
 Meanwhile, influential parties in the ruling coalition, including Golkar and the MPR leadership, have publicly upheld Gibran's legitimacy and cautioned against politicizing the impeachment mechanism in the absence of concrete legal violations.

 Due to the continued stall of Gibran's impeachment talks, segments of the former military members of the Indonesian Army has threatened to occupy the Indonesian parliament.
 Under a statement by the former vice-governor of the National Resilience Institute, attended by former leaders of the segments of the TNI, the vice governor stated that they are "trying to save the nation."
 The MPR leadership under Ahmad Muzani states that there is a process to be followed and believes that the forum fully understand the procedures under the Indonesian Constitution.